HoffsMH/dotfiles/taskell.md

 - increment and decrement gaps on awesome wm
 - pressing hyper_space does not result in lua error first time
 - scratch command will always get a good session even when there are multiple
+- clear out .config links of no longer used programs